dataloop-ai-apps/dtlpy-lidar/README.md

 **Pre-processing:**

 * [Dataloop Base Parser](dtlpylidar/parsers/PARSERS_README.md) - The base parser to create a LiDAR video file, from a `mapping.json` file.
-* [Custom Base Parser](dtlpylidar/parsers/custom_base_parser.py) - The custom parser to create a LiDAR video file, from for any directory structure of a LiDAR scene.
+* [Custom Base Parser](dtlpylidar/parsers/custom_base_parser.py) - The custom parser to create a LiDAR video file, from any directory structure of a LiDAR scene.

 **Utilities:**